hanabi/hanabi.github.io/Reference.md

 #### The Mismatch Finesse

-* This convention only applies to *Color Blind* variants.
 * If a player has two of the same playable card in their hand, players are expected to give a *Play Clue* to the left-most one.
 * If a player instead gives a *Play Clue* to the right-most one, then they are trying to communicate something extra.
 * This means that the next player should blind-play their *Finesse Position* as any unrelated playable card.